Patient Instruction Following Oral Surgery

-Our sedation is provided by the state of the art Alaris PK Computerised Pump System, which delivers carefully titrated doses of Propofol according to your age and body weight.
+Our sedation is provided by the use of multiple state of the art Alaris PK Computerised Pump Systems, which deliver carefully titrated doses of Propofol and Remifentanil according to your age and body weight.

 The computer, guided by your experienced anaesthetist, takes you safely on a journey into pleasant dreamland.

 The fact that patients are awake and pain free at the end of the procedure, and ready for discharge shortly afterwards, supports our contention that our anaesthetists and the techniques they use deliver the ultimate in modern anaesthesia care.

 We can offer you the alternative of Sleep Oral Surgery at our fully equipped Sleep Oral & Maxillofacial sedation facility located at Victorian Oral and Facial Surgeons, 795 Nepean HWY, Brighton East Vic, 3187 and 1022 Nepean HWY, Mornington Vic, 3931.